gokhansolak/sdf2urdf/README.md

 # SDF 2 URDF
-Python functions to convert SDF elements to URDF.
+Python program and Vim plugin to convert SDF elements to URDF format.
 SDF and URDF are XML file formats used in robot description.

 # Usage